shoaibswe/PQuizzy/README.md

 # PQuizzy

-A simple and interactive Python quiz game that tests your knowledge across various topics.
-Challenge yourself with multiple-choice questions and track your progress!
+A clean, Python quiz application with object-oriented design.
+Test your knowledge across various topics with an intuitive command-line interface!

 ## 📝 Description

-PQuizzy is a lightweight, command-line quiz application built with Python.
-It offers an engaging way to test your knowledge through customizable quizzes with immediate feedback and scoring.
-Perfect for students, educators, or anyone looking to learn while having fun!
+PQuizzy is a lightweight, well-structured quiz application built with modern Python practices.
+Features clean object-oriented code, comprehensive error handling, and professional development practices.
+Perfect for learning Python OOP concepts while having fun with quizzes!

 ## ✨ Features

-- **Interactive Quiz Interface**: Clean, user-friendly command-line interface
-- **Multiple Categories**: Support for various quiz topics and categories
+- **Clean Object-Oriented Design**: Professional code structure with Question and Quiz classes
+- **Smart Input Validation**: Retries invalid inputs (E, hello, 1) but moves on for wrong answers (A when C is correct)
-- **Instant Feedback**: Get immediate results after each question
+- **Instant Feedback**: Immediate results with clear correct answer display
-- **Score Tracking**: Keep track of your performance and progress
+- **Professional Error Handling**: Graceful handling of interrupts and edge cases
+- **Type Hints & Docstrings**: Modern Python practices with full documentation
+- **Comprehensive Testing**: 16 unit tests covering all functionality
-- **Customizable Questions**: Easy to add new questions and categories
+- **Easy to Extend**: Simple to add new questions or modify behavior
-- **Randomized Questions**: Questions are shuffled for a fresh experience each time

 ## 🚀 Installation

 ### Prerequisites
-- Python 3.6 or higher
+- Python 3.7 or higher

 ### Setup
 1. Clone the repository: